 You are more than welcome to contribute to the codebase and start working on an issue whenever you want to.
 You'll be joining the Particip.io community, and developers who make consistent contributions may be invited to join for a hackathon or a focused development week or allotted paid hours to do more focused long term work.

 A total of three hackathons will be held in 2019.
 These will be 4 days long, with 8-12 participants.
 Travel, food and accommodation will be paid for by the project.
 Each of these hackathons will focus on exploring and prototyping solutions to specific problems collected from participants on the ER platform.
 Participants in the hackathons are developers, designers, artists and visionaries.
 Hackathon participants must not be professionals, and it's preferable to have a mix of people from different background.
 One hackathon will be hosted by Matt Parsons outside of Malmö, another will be held at Tivedstorp outside of Laxå and the location of the third hackathon is yet to be decided.

 Much of the hands on development of the projects will happen during focused work weeks, where 2-4 developers and designers meet somewhere to design and code functional prototypes or new releases of some Particip.io project.
 Travel and accommodation is provided by the project, and each participant is also payed 1000 EUR for the week.
 In 2019, we will host at least 5 of these development weeks in locations decided on by the participants.
 Participants in these development weeks should be skilled developers or designers.

 We have a total of 240 hours of freelance developer hours available at a rate of 40 EUR per hour.
-These hours will mainly be used by developers who have already participated in hackathons or development weeks and want to spend freelance time on developing features or fixing bugs and issues.
+These hours will only be used by developers have participated in active development, have already contributed quality controlled additions to the code base of a project and want to spend freelance time on developing features or fixing bugs and issues.